 Does HPE use antivirus software on its systems?

-Though HPE Consumption Analytics platform systems are not at high risk for viruses and malware, its underlying AWS systems do use antivirus and malware-prevention software.
+Though HPE Consumption Analytics portal systems are not at high risk for viruses and malware, its underlying AWS systems do use antivirus and malware-prevention software.

-Does HPE Consumption Analytics platform use intrusion-detection systems and/or intrusion-prevention systems?
+Does HPE Consumption Analytics portal use intrusion-detection systems and/or intrusion-prevention systems?

-HPE Consumption Analytics platform does not use a typical IDS/IDP system to monitor traffic at the perimeter of the network boundary.
+HPE Consumption Analytics portal does not use a typical IDS/IDP system to monitor traffic at the perimeter of the network boundary.

 Does HPE have a formal disaster-recovery/business continuity plan in place?

 While HPE has not implemented a formal DR/BCP, disaster recovery is handled by the underlying AWS architecture.

 What measures does HPE take to keep the physical servers secure?

 Physical security of AWS data centers is implemented by Amazon.
 No HPE employee has physical access to the servers containing your data.